dpowell022/Derek-Powell-Portfolio/README.md

 ---
 # [Project 4 - Improving User Engagement](https://github.com/dpowell022/improving-user-engagement)
 ### Running A/B Experiments to identify best-value marketing campaigns can drive user engagement!
-In this mock take-home challenge, my goal was formulate an A/B experiment (and a success metric to measure on) which would show the effectiveness of a chosen marketing campaign in driving increased user engagement.
+In this project, my goal was formulate an A/B experiment (and a success metric to measure on) which would show the effectiveness of a chosen marketing campaign in driving increased user engagement.

  - Python tools: **Time series analysis**, Heatmap correlation, **RandomForest** supervised learning, Seaborn visualizations